DataDog/integrations-core/etcd/README.md

 ## Further Reading

-To get a better idea of how (or why) to integrate etcd with Datadog, check out our [blog post][10] about it.
+To get a better idea of how (or why) to integrate Etcd with Datadog, check out our [blog post][10] about it.

 [1]: https://raw.githubusercontent.com/DataDog/integrations-core/master/etcd/images/etcd_dashboard.png
 [2]: https://app.datadoghq.com/account/settings#agent